container-storage-interface/spec/spec.md

 Plugins can use this field to determine if `volume_path` is where the volume is published or staged, and setting this field to non-empty allows plugins to function with less stored state on the node.

+If a plugin does not support expansion of `readonly` volumes it can return `Volume in use or readonly` error and CO must not retry.

 ```protobuf
 message NodeExpandVolumeRequest {
   // The ID of the volume.
 This field is REQUIRED.